Seifbarouni/Project-Management-Web-App/README.md

-# Project Management App
+# 📓 Project Management App

 PMA is an app that helps teams and individuals organize their projects.

+## 👨‍💻 Technologies used :

+- Back-end : Spring boot (java)
+- Front-end : Vanilla js + Tailwind css
+- Database : Postgresql

-## Installation
+## ⚙️ Installation and configuration

-You should have java version 15 install.
+You should have java version 15 installed.
 For each folder (except the service discovery one) open it and change these fields in application.properties :

 ```bash
 spring.datasource.url= "your db's url"